GloriaXie123/coding-for-Interview/C programming language notes.md

 a program is just a set of definitions of variables and functions, Communications between the functions is by arguments and values returned by the functions, and through external variables.

 ### 4.2 Functions Returning non-integers
+if a name that has not been declared before occurs in an expression and is followed by a left parentheses.it's declared by context to be a function name, the function is assumed to return an int and nothing is assumed about its arguments.

+`%g` and `%G` is the simplifiers of %e and %E which is the **scientific notation folat**.

+### 4.3 External Variables

 ## Chapter 5 Pointers and Arrays